usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 ---
-title: "Guidance on Requirements for the Accessibility of Web Content and Mobile Apps Provided by State and Local Government Entities:  Small Entity Compliance Guide"
+title: "Accessibility of Web Content and Mobile Apps Provided by State and Local Government Entities:  A Small Entity Compliance Guide"
 description: "The guide will small state and local governments to understand the web rule’s requirements for making sure their web content and mobile apps are accessible."
 permalink: /resources/small-entity-compliance-guide/
 lang: "en"